Telephone number pooling: History

-Each carrier was assigned one or more CO code prefixes (10,000 numbers each) for each individual rate center and each wire center in its coverage area.

 Deployment of cable modems and voice over IP in the 1990s further blurred the boundaries between telcos and cable television providers.
-Suddenly, every broadband Internet provider could become a telephone company, with telephony merely being one more application running over the packet-switched network.
-There was no requirement that the Internet to telephony gateway be operated by a facilities-based telco or cable company; anyone could buy a large block of numbers from a CLEC, deploy a server to feed the calls to broadband Internet and offer telephone service.
+Every broadband Internet provider could become a telephone company, with telephony merely being one more application running over the packet-switched network.
+There was no requirement that the Internet to telephony gateway be operated by a facilities-based telco or cable company; anyone could buy a large block of telephone numbers from a CLEC, deploy a server to feed the calls to broadband Internet and offer telephone service.

-With the advent of competition, each individual carrier required its own prefixes in each rate center in each municipality, depleting available prefixes within high-growth and high-competition areas.
-(These were already under pressure due to increased use of direct inward dial PBX extensions, mobile telephones, pagers, fax machines and dial-up modems at the time.)
-Many of these new prefixes were largely empty.
+With the advent of competition, each individual carrier required its own prefixes in each rate center, depleting available prefixes within high-growth and high-competition areas.
+Many of these new prefixes were sparsely used.
 This led to a rapid increase in the introduction of new area codes.

-By 1995, the NANPA was forced to change the format rules to increase the number of valid area codes.
-Previously, all area codes had 0 or 1 as their second (middle) digit; the rule change allowed any digit except 9 as the second digit.
-This broke 1 + 7 digit long-distance calling within the same area code and required the leading 1- be dialed on toll calls in cities where it had formerly been optional.
-The change also caused problems for some office private branch exchange systems, creating an opportunity readily exploited by vendors to sell businesses costly new equipment or hosted Centrex service.
-Widescale introduction of new area codes created confusion as consumers were often unaware which were domestic-rate calls and which were premium calls to Caribbean or foreign numbers within the NANP.

-The new area codes brought an initial flood of split plans which changed millions of existing numbers.
-Businesses in the newly created area codes (such as area code 520 in Arizona) found many clients attempting to call them were instead repeatedly reaching a wrong number due to incompatible or misconfigured switching equipment at call origin which could not handle the new codes.

-The first deployment of an overlay plan with forced ten-digit dialing for local calls on June 1, 1997, in Maryland's area code 301, also led to consumer confusion as the same point could now have multiple area codes.